 - The New York Times article How to Talk to Kids About Coronavirus offers good advice on how to assess what your child knows and work from there as a basis for an age-appropriate conversation while keeping your own anxiety in check and providing practical guidelines to your kiddo

-- and this WHO resource-at-a-glance is a good reminder that when children are stressed they may act out in any number of ways, so it encourages understanding as well as sticking to regular routines whenever possible, making sure to create time for play and relaxation – rather than focusing on fear.
+- This WHO resource-at-a-glance is a good reminder that when children are stressed they may act out in any number of ways, so it encourages understanding as well as sticking to regular routines whenever possible, making sure to create time for play and relaxation – rather than focusing on fear.
 And should illness necessitate hospitalization of a child, keep child and parents together whenever possible.

 - The New York Times also did a piece on talking with teens and tweens, which includes explaining any stocking up you might do as if you were stocking up for winter weather or a hurricane, and involve them, encouraging them to choose their favorite snacks to ‘stockpile.’